Explanation:

 Ultimate access to all questions.

-An analyst uses a three-factor model to evaluate the returns of stock BBZ.
-The factors are P, Q, and R. The analyst has the following information about three ETFs, each of which has a factor beta of 1 to that factor and a factor beta of 0 to all other factors.
+An equity analyst at a pension fund is using an internal three-factor model to assess a potential investment in stock BBZ.
+Each of the three factors is represented by an exchange-traded fund (ETF) which has a factor beta of 1 to that factor and a factor beta of 0 to all other factors.
 The analyst prepares the following information:

 | Factor P | Factor Q | Factor R | |